neena38/split-me/README.md

 #### Live app : [Split Me](https://split-me-f4d3c.web.app)

-# Split-Me Release notes 2.0 🚀
+# Split-Me Release notes 2.1 🚀

 ### improvements 🛠️

 - New Navigation panel and Help menu
+- Added Mobile support for usability
 - New Hamburger Menu and theme
 - Added options to report issues and links to the Repo
 - UI improvements